Emma Mattress Review

 - 2″ Pressure Relieving Visco-Elastic Memory Foam Layer – This layer is 2″ of adaptive memory foam which provides the right amount of support and pressure relief necessary for proper spinal alignment and a comfortable sleep.
 This layer has a somewhat slower response to pressure which means that it will allow you to sink into the mattress to a certain degree to cradle your body and make you feel cushioned.

-The 1/2″ cover of the Emma mattress combines a premium design with climate regulating fibers which is supposed to allow the mattress to breathe, prevent the build-up of heat and help regulate humidity throughout the mattress.
+The 1/2″ cover of the Emma mattress combines a premium design with climate regulating fibers which allows the mattress to breathe, prevent the build-up of heat and help regulate humidity throughout the mattress.

 The cover is elastic and allows the mattress to adapt perfectly to your body.
 It can also be removed by using a zipper that goes all the way around the mattress and washed in machine if it gets dirty.

-The grey part of the cover of the Emma mattress features a 3D-mesh which is supposed to promote greater airflow through the mattress – but as you will see below, did not accomplish that as much as expected.
-It also gives it a stylish look and has non-slip elements and durable handles.
+The grey part of the cover of the Emma mattress features a 3D-mesh which promotes greater airflow through the mattress and also gives it a stylish look and has non-slip elements and durable handles.

 All in all the cover of this mattress is soft, flexible and durable with a nice pattern that is smooth and pleasant to the touch and that contributes to the overall look and feel of this mattress.